robust-opt-cpp/ROCPP/README.md

     * Note that SCIP needs at least one LP solver.
 The supported LP solver interfaces are listed [here](https://www.scipopt.org/doc/html/LPI.php).
     * If you want to solve a nonlinear MIP porblem, you need to have at least one of the [NLP solvers](https://www.scipopt.org/doc/html/NLPISOLVERS.php) supported by SCIP.
     * The compilation instructions of SCIP are [here](https://www.scipopt.org/doc/html/CMAKE.php) using CMake and [here](https://www.scipopt.org/doc/html/MAKE.php) using Makefiles.
 For Windows users, [Visual Studio](https://visualstudio.microsoft.com/vs/) is needed for compiling the library.
+We recommend VS2019 but other versions should also work.
+Please make sure the `Desktop development with C++` is also installed, you can check and install it in the Visual Studio Installer.
 ### Compiling the project
 #### ROCPP project
 After installing the solvers, `ROCPP` can be built using CMake by running the following commands: